openhab/org.openhab.binding.zwave/doc/logic/scenecontroller_0_0.md

 ### Parameter 26: Basic Set for endpoint 0

-Enable or disable that Basic Set commands to the root device Enable or disable that Basic Set commands to the root device will be able to control the backlight.
+Enable or disable that Basic Set commands to the root device

-Value Description

-0 Basic Set commands to endpoint 0 is forwarded to endpoint 1 (Default).

-1 Basic Set commands to endpoint 0 controls backlight (on/off).
+<p&gtEnable or disable that Basic Set commands to the root device will be able to control the backlight.</p&gt <p&gtValue Description</p&gt <p&gt0 Basic Set commands to endpoint 0 is forwarded to endpoint 1 (Default).</p&gt <p&gt1 Basic Set commands to endpoint 0 controls backlight (on/off).</p&gt
 The following option values may be configured -:

 | Value  | Description |